amzn/amazon-hub-support/in-store/us/index.md

 #### What if I have scan issues?
 1. Please practice the driver delivery workflow again on the app below until the scan frame appears.
 Now please click on the displayed parcels BELOW the scan frame.
 1. Now click on "Can't scan" and enter the Tracking ID.
-1. The tracking ID usually starts with TBAU OR AG and contains 12 digits in total.
+1. The tracking ID usually starts with QC and contains 12 digits in total.
 Click at the empty line and start to type in the tracking ID.
 1. Please practice the driver delivery a third time and proceed until the scan frame appears.
 Now please click on the icon resembling a keypad.
 This is an alternative way to manually enter the tracking ID.
 1. If issues remain, please check whether your phone is connected to the network (not on airplane mode), click on the flash-symbol if the environment is too dark and double check the scanned codes.
 If this does not work, please contact support as outlined below ("How to get support").

 <div style="text-align: center;">
 <script src="https://static.airtable.com/js/embed/embed_snippet_v1.js"></script>
-<iframe class="airtable-embed airtable-dynamic-height" src=" https://invis.io/59110U3YZX7E " frameborder="0" onmousewheel="" width="420" height="880" style="transform: scale(0.85) translate(-8%, -6%)"></iframe>
+<iframe class="airtable-embed airtable-dynamic-height" src=" https://invis.io/GB10O7P4DYTP " frameborder="0" onmousewheel="" width="420" height="880" style="transform: scale(0.85) translate(-8%, -6%)"></iframe>
 </div>

 ### Customer Pickup